The UC Davis Earth and Planetary Sciences department welcomes prospective transfer students.

 Prior to transferring into UC Davis, students must meet the Transfer Admission requirements.
 For the Bachelor of Science degree program in Geology at UC Davis, we strongly recommend that transfer students complete preparatory coursework equivalent to the following:

-If you are an incoming student who has transfer credit from another 4-year university (including other UC's), out-of-state community college, or from A-Levels, you likely have coursework that needs to be evaluated.
+• If you are an incoming student who has transfer credit from another 4-year university (including other UC's), out-of-state community college, or from A-Levels, you likely have coursework that needs to be evaluated.
 While there are transfer agreements in place already with the California community colleges*, which can be reviewed on assist.org, this is not the case for any school that is not a California community college.
 A-Levels need to be evaluated for course equivalence as well.
 Please note that this evaluation does not apply to General Education (GE) attributes such as Science & Engineering (SE) or Social Science (SS).
-To have any courses evaluated for GE attributes, please contact the College of Agriculture & Environmental Sciences dean's office.
+To have any courses evaluated for GE attributes, complete the GE Credit Request on OASIS.

 *California community college students who took only a partial series at their community college or completed a series at multiple schools, even if they are in the same district, will need to have that course work evaluated.